-The Bancroft Awards were established by the Trustees of the University in 1963 to make possible the annual publication of two dissertations, successfully defended during the preceding year, in the areas of American history (including biography), diplomacy, or international relations.
-These awards include a publication subvention (increased in 1992) that is payable to a press of the author’s choice with which the author has negotiated a contract.
+The Bancroft Awards were established by the Trustees of Columbia University in 1963 to make possible the publication of up to two dissertations, successfully defended during the preceding year, in the areas of American history (including biography), diplomacy, or international relations.
+The awards include a publication subvention of $7,500 that is payable to the press that accepts the manuscript for publication.

 The Bancroft Awards Committee, composed of two members of the faculty and the Dean of the Faculty of the Graduate School of Arts and Sciences, should be guided by the following considerations:

-- The chief purpose of the Bancroft Awards is to encourage excellence.
-A secondary purpose is to convey to Ph.D. candidates and to the larger community of scholars the University's standards of excellence.
+- The principal purpose of the Bancroft Awards is to encourage excellence.
+A secondary purpose is to convey to Ph.D. candidates and to the larger community of scholars the university's standards of excellence.

 Upon completion of the defense, the Chair of the Dissertation Defense Committee shall ask for nominations from members of the Defense Committee.
-In order to be accepted for final consideration for the Bancroft Award, the vote must have the unanimous endorsement of the candidate's Dissertation Defense Committee.
+In order to be included for final consideration for the Bancroft Award, the vote must have the unanimous endorsement of the candidate's dissertation defense committee.

 For a list of previous recipients of the Bancroft Award, see Award and Prize Recipients.